From Data to Solutions

 Industrial Engineering

 Industrial Engineering includes design, analysis, and efficient operation of industrial and business systems.
-These can be applied in areas such as logistics & supply chains, service operations, capacity planning, pricing, risk management, scheduling, financing, and human resources.
+These can be applied in areas such as logistics & supply chains, service operations, capacity planning, pricing, risk management, scheduling, financing, human resources.

 High Demand for Analytics Talent